Pilot-T Project: New Solutions in the Interface between Mobility and ICT

 - result in a pilot or full-scale solution that is applied.

-See the definition of “experimental development” for a description of the type of pilot testing and demonstration activities that are eligible for support.
+See the definition of “experimental development” and "industrial research" for a description of the type of pilot testing and demonstration activities that are eligible for support.
+For more information about the types of activities projects may incorporate, please see under “What can you seek funding for?” below.

 The applicant or its partner(s) is required to have its own R&D expertise.
 Alternatively, R&D services may be procured from an approved research organisation.